Seattle Police Chief Carmen Best says she will retire amid protests, City Council cuts

 The chief called the department “the best” in the country, and assured her employees that “the vast majority of people in Seattle support you.”

 Best said Durkan would appoint Deputy Chief Adrian Diaz as interim police chief.
-Diaz “shares my commitment to this department has the trust of the community,” she added, concluding her message with the reminder,”Remember to take care of one another.”
+Diaz “shares my commitment to this department and has the trust of the community,” she added, concluding her message with the reminder, “Remember to take care of one another.”

 Best, 55, became interim chief early in 2018, when Kathleen O’Toole stepped down.
 A Durkan selection team initially passed over Best for the permanent job, choosing other finalists.